notoriousb1t/just-animate-3-docs/docs/api/eases.md

 </CodePen>

 ### Power
-Power provides many of the named easings that are often used in animation:
+Power provides many of the named eases that are often used in animation:

 1. power(in, 1) = linear
 1. power(in, 2) = easeInQuad